seng438-winter-2023/seng438-a2-Racheld3/seng438-a2-team_number.md

 # 4 How the team work/effort was divided and managed
 After reading the lab handout and confirming that everyone had a general understanding of how the program works, expected unit testing, and mock testing, we split the tests up between the group members.
-All team members did help eachother through on zoom.
+Methods that would require the use of Mocking were divided between members of the group, so we could all learn and practice the technique.
+After deciding which members would examine and test each of the methods to be tested, the remaining work was performed alone.
+Each member would perform a combination of ECT and BVT on each of the methods assigned to them.
+This would involve finding the acceptable domain of each method and identifying equivalence classes.
+During the initial portions of writing tests that involve mocking, group members worked together on a zoom call to understand mocking interfaces.

 # 5 Difficulties encountered, challenges overcome, and lessons learned